XcluEzy7/windots/README.md

 - **Automatic privilege escalation**: When running `w11dot-setup` commands, the function automatically uses `gsudo` to elevate privileges.
 A UAC prompt will appear - simply click "Yes" and the script will run with admin privileges.
 No need to manually open an elevated terminal!

 Environment variables in `appList.json` now automatically expand to user-specific paths.
 No need to manually edit hardcoded paths - use placeholders like `%USERPROFILE%` or `%ProgramFiles%` and they will be automatically resolved to the correct paths for each user during setup.

+PowerShell experimental features are now properly enabled with improved error handling and validation.
+The script correctly identifies feature names (e.g., `PSSubsystemPluginModel`), validates their existence before enabling, and provides clear warnings about PowerShell restart requirements.
+When `PSSubsystemPluginModel` is enabled, the script automatically attempts to install the `CompletionPredictor` module, with helpful guidance if a restart is required first.

 The setup script supports skip parameters to run only specific sections of the installation.
 This is useful for:
 - Reinstalling missing packages after issues